-Drivers must take into account the speed of both vehicles, the traffic, and conditions on the highway.
-The duty or the responsibility of drivers in Charlottesville is that they do not follow a car so closely that they cannot stop in time if that vehicle in front of them lawfully stops in the road.
+Drivers must take into account the speed of both vehicles, the traffic, and the conditions on the highway.
+The duty or the responsibility of drivers is that they do not follow a car so closely that they cannot stop in time if that vehicle in front of them lawfully stops on the road.

-The leading cause of rear-end collisions are drivers following too closely.
+The leading cause of rear-end collisions is drivers following too closely.
 If a car ahead of another slows down and there is not adequate space when the front car stops, the rear driver may be liable for the monetary damages.
-Another common cause of rear-end collisions, particularly in the Charlottesville area, is drivers who are not aware of a vehicle in front of them when they are looking back at oncoming traffic as they are trying to merge into highway traffic from an on-ramps.
+Another common cause of rear-end collisions that a Charlottesville attorney can assist with is drivers who are not aware of a vehicle in front of them when they are looking back at oncoming traffic as they are trying to merge into highway traffic from an on-ramp.

-The third cause of rear-end collisions in Charlottesville often happens on interstates and highways when drivers are following too closely, but both vehicles are still moving.
+Rear-end collisions often happen on interstates and highways when drivers are following too closely, but both vehicles are still moving.
 This may be the result of distracted drivers taking their eyes off the road, or a sudden decrease in the speed limit.
 It is also possible that vehicles merging onto the highway could cause drivers to slam on their brakes to avoid a collision.